Time to "Fall Back"

 • Smoke alarms should be placed on the ceiling or high on a wall.

-• Install smoke alarms in every bedroom.
-The NFPA also recommends smoke alarms outside each sleeping area on every level of the home, in the basement and in the kitchen (to avoid false alarms, keep smoke detectors at least 10 feet away from the stove).
+• Install smoke alarms in every bedroom and outside each sleeping area on every level of the home, in the basement and in the kitchen (to avoid false alarms, keep smoke detectors at least 10 feet away from the stove).

 • Use interconnected smoke alarms.
 When one alarm sounds, they all sound.